Carpal Tunnel Syndrome Treatment in Fort Mill, SC

 While the typical Carpal Tunnel surgery will be an endoscopic procedure done on an outpatient basis, this will vary depending on your diagnosis and potential results from a nerve test.

-Carpal Tunnel Syndrome treatment in Fort Mill, South Carolina
+Schedule Treatment for Carpal Tunnel Syndrome in Fort Mill, SC

-If you are experiencing symptoms that may be related to Carpal Tunnel Syndrome, contact us today for more information.
+If you are experiencing symptoms that may be related to Carpal Tunnel Syndrome, contact SpecOrtho for more information or to meet with our specialist.
+To schedule a visit at our office call (803) 548-6464 or complete our secure form online.